Doan04/IDS2024S/exam/final/README.md

 16. ![Venn](implicationVenn.png)
 b) This Venn Diagram shows A->B because if we know A is true, then we're also in the space where B is true.
 If we only know that B is true, A becomes more likely but not guaranteed.
 c) The diagram also demonstrates B'->A' because if we're in the space where B is false, then we know that A is also false.
 But if we only know that A is false, we can't guarantee that B is also false because there is space where only A is false.
 17. Deductive and plausible.
-Deductive reasoning assumes that propositions are either true or false, no inbetween, while plausible reasoning reasons that proposition can become more or less plausible.
-Deductive is strong conclusions, while plausible draws weaker conclusions.
+Deductive reasoning assumes that propositions are either true or false, no inbetween.
+For example, in the case of implication A->B, if B is true then deductive reasoning would conclude that A must also be true.
+Plausible reasoning reasons that proposition can become more or less plausible.
+If A->B and B is true, plausible reasoning would conclude that A is now more likely.
 18. Equal Boolean propositions means that they have the same truth value(s).
 19. ![1](ABNot.png) ![2](ANotBNot.png)
 b) (AB)' refers to every space outside the intersection of A and B. A'B' refers to spaces where both A and B are false.